A Caveat and Affiliates

 · Cleaning the Motherboard

 Cleaning the motherboard of your computer requires you to be extra careful.
-Dust, debris, and particles can corrode circuits, causing problems to your computer.
+Dust, debris, and particles can corrode circuits, causing problems for your computer.
 When cleaning the motherboard, make sure not to use any moist cloth.
 Instead, use the air compressor.
 Hold it upright to prevent chemicals from coming out from the container, which may cause damage to other motherboard components.

 Also, make sure to blow the dust and debris away from the case and motherboard.
 If an air compressor is not available, you can use a portable vacuum as an alternative to clean the motherboard.